distractor/distractor.github.io/_pages/cv.md

 Awards and Scholarships
 ------

-- Prešeren's award for students (highest award for research thesis or artwork): 2017
+- Prešeren's award (faculty level) for students (highest award for research thesis or artwork): 2017
 - Dean's award: 2013, 2015, 2016, 2017
 - Baron Sigmund Zois von Edelstein Scholarship: 2008 -- 2017
 - Slovenian ACM-ICPC competition in computer programming (captain of a team of 3):